Tweeting On The Toilet

 If you're interested in multitasking, here are a few of the most common apps people used whilst going No. 2: social networking (42%), games (40%), other entertainment (nearly 34%) and catching up on the news (about 31%).

 Want more personal details?
-Eleven per cent of people confessed to masturbating whilst pooping, and 8% opening a dating app whilst sitting on the loo were matched with someone.
-If sex and poop don't exactly mix for you, 1 in 3 people acknowledged pulling the trigger on an online purchase whilst defaecating, spending an average of $49 each time.
+Eleven per cent of people confessed to self-pleasure whilst pooping, and 8% opening a dating app whilst sitting on the loo were matched with someone.
+If s*x and poop don't exactly mix for you, 1 in 3 people acknowledged pulling the trigger on an online purchase whilst defaecating, spending an average of $49 each time.

 With social media, almost nothing is private.
 Log on to any one of your favourite apps, and you're likely to be bombarded with what friends, family, co-workers and acquaintances are doing.